-Hammerhead sharks include about 9 species in the family Sphyrnida.
-These species include the largest hammerhead - the great hammerhead, and the winghead shark, scalloped bonnethead, whitefin hammerhead, scalloped hammerhead (mallethead), scoophead, bonnethead, smalleye hammerhead and smooth hammerhead sharks.
+Hammerhead sharks include about 10 species in the family Sphyrnida.
+These species include the largest hammerhead - the great hammerhead, and the winghead shark, scalloped bonnethead, whitefin hammerhead, scalloped hammerhead (mallethead), scoophead, bonnethead, smalleye hammerhead, smooth hammerhead and recently discovered Carolina hammerhead.
 Hammerhead sharks are thought to have evolved about 20 million years ago.

 How Is the "Hammer" Used?: